 When it comes to the safety of your family and your home, anything less than constant and accurate residential fire detection and smoke monitoring just won’t cut it.
 A custom-designed fire system will monitor and alert you to any potential dangers and create time for everyone in your home to get away from the danger.

-At ProTech Security, we have a strong history of experience, innovation and customer service.
-The ProTech Security Advantage is more than 30 years of service in Northeast Ohio and a strong commitment to providing quality, cost-effective protection for homes, businesses, educational institutions and government facilities.
+At ProTech Security, we have a strong history of experience, innovation, and customer service.
+The ProTech Security Advantage means more than 40 years of service in Northeast Ohio and a strong commitment to providing quality, cost-effective protection for homes, businesses, educational institutions, and government facilities.
 To see what ProTech Security can do for you, contact us today.